RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild: Appendix

 \subsection{Human evaluation}

+Forty RW-Post instances are randomly sampled and annotated by three annotators.
+Model outputs and ground-truth references are presented in randomized order with anonymized identifiers to mitigate bias.
 Figure~\ref{fig:model_annotation_screeshot} shows the interface used by human evaluators to score the outputs of different models, including the ground-truth results.
-The results of the three models (including the ground-truth) are randomly ordered for each sample, and the annotators are blind to which model produced each result.

 \textbf{The following guideline was given to human evaluators, outlining the definitions of all evaluation metrics and the corresponding rating criteria.}